October 25, 2019

 Aviv Cakes & Bagels produce traditional European pastries and cakes using recipes that have been passed down through generations, and Savion Cakes & Bagels produce traditional baked goods such as bagels, challah, matzah and babka on-site under the supervision of Kosher Australia.
-And, if you’re searching for the freshest range of Jewish breads, don’t walk past Olia Bakery.

 For Jewish people, family life often revolves around meals and Kosher Kingdom is where Melbourne’s Jewish community shop for a huge range of kosher food products.